Lifetime ISA vs Help to Buy ISA: Which is best for you?

 Over time, you’ll have the option to increase your shares in the property.
 This is known as ‘staircasing’ and could see you owning the property outright eventually.
 No more rent.
 Hooray!

-Discover how much you could afford with our homebuyer platform.
+Discover how much you could afford by creating a Tembo plan.
 It's free, takes 10 minutes and there's no credit check involved.
-We'll give you indicative mortgage interest rates and details of monthly payments.
+Plus, you can see indicative mortgage interest rates and monthly payments.